 E-mail: licensing@providenceri.gov (If you e-mail the License Board, please “cc” the Noise Project’s info@ e-mail address so we can track your complaint)

 * May have left that position.
-As of March 2025, her name is still on the city website, but we have reports that she is gone.
+As of March 2025, her name was still on the city website, but we have reports that she is gone.

 Director: Joe Wilson Jr.